hi2rajendra/dsRNAanalysis/README.md

 12. Perl (merge_files.pl): Merge all 12 fasta files
 13. Perl (remove_duplicate_seqs.pl): Remove duplicate sequences
 14. Perl (fasta_oneline_uniform.pl): Make one line fasta sequence for table generation
-15. Excel: (step-11-making match_ready) Prepare the merged file as well as all 12 species files for matching and create text files for each
+15. Excel: Prepare the merged file as well as all 12 species files for matching and create text files for each
 16. Perl (find_uniq_seq_print_id.pl): Find matching unique sequence for each species with the merged file and print their IDs in a excel file
 17. Excel: Make a matrix of relative abundance score belonging to each sequence

 Take the final generated matrix for further analysis